Why we built this

 The problem with productivity tools

-When you type a task into Todoist, you’re filling out a form.
-When your AI assistant tries to add a task to Todoist, it has to navigate an API that was designed as an afterthought to the GUI.
+And now there’s a second problem with that architecture: AI can’t use it either.
+When your AI assistant tries to interact with Todoist, it has to navigate an API that was designed as an afterthought to the GUI.
 The tool’s architecture — built for mouse clicks and form fields — fights programmatic interaction at every level.

 So these tools bolt on chatbots.
 Add copilot sidebars.
 Build wrapper APIs.
 They’re trying to teach a GUI to speak text.